-In 1436, the prince of Racibórz, Nicholas, attacked and plundered the town.
-This first conquest of the town could be a reason for townspeople to repair and modernize the fortifications.
-In 1476 a great fire destroyed the entire Głubczyce.
-Fires took place again in 1481 and 1603.
-They destroyed the timber elements of the fortifications: the roofs of town gates and towers, guard porches.
-With the development of firearms, gradually the medieval defensive walls lost their importance.
+With the development of firearms, the medieval walls gradually began to lose their importance, despite the fact that at the beginning of the 17th century they were modernized in the Renaissance style.
 During the Thirty Years’ War, the town was additionally secured with earth ramparts.
 Their construction caused a change of the area directly adjacent to the town walls and destroyed part of the of Upper and Lower suburbs.
 The demolition of the walls began in 1764 on the basis of a royal decree.
 At the beginning of the 19th century, the town gates were demolished to widen the entrance to the Głubczyce, and in the 20th century, parks were established in the river backwaters.